Dog barking nuisance can result from various reasons based on the nature of your dog. Let us see the reasons behind and what to do about it.

-Some dogs are quite friendly and will bark at you and other people and animals just to greet them.
-Doorbells can also trigger him to bark as he anticipates to see who is on the other side of the door.
+Doorbells can also trigger him to bark as he anticipates seeing who is on the other side of the door.

-Below are some of the steps you can take if your neighbors are complaining of your barking dog;
+Below are some of the steps you can take if your neighbors are complaining about your barking dog…

 Listen to your neighbor

-You may also go ahead and apologize for the disturbance and ask them how often it happens in order to make your neighbor feel like they have been heard and they are sure you will address the dog barking problem.
+You may also go ahead and apologize for the disturbance and ask them how often it happens to make your neighbors feel like they have been heard and if they are sure you will address the dog barking problem.

 Apologize for your dog

-In the case where your neighbor has left you a note, it is also important to make sure that you let them know that you are sorry for your dog’s behavior as well as assure them that you will do something about it.
+If your neighbor has left you a note, it is also essential that you let them know that you are sorry for your dog’s behavior and assure them that you will do something about it.

 Be empathetic with your neighbor